xCounsel/adminpays/example/_posts/2022-01-10-admins-defendants.md

 * performance of works on modernization and modification of functional services of a website;
 * making changes to a site structure and design.

-Thus, we can say that administration of a domain name includes a whole range of works and actions designed to ensure normal functioning of a website or service as a working information system.
+Thus, we can say that administration of a domain name includes a whole range of work and actions designed to ensure normal functioning of a website or service as a working information system.
 It is the administrator who creates the necessary technical conditions for appearance of various materials on a website, their modification and their removal (blocking) from there.

-The domain name registration system is designed in such a way that only one person or legal entity can be specified as a domain name administrator in the registry of records of domain name owners.
+The domain name registration system is designed in such way that only one person or legal entity can be specified as a domain name administrator in the registry of records of domain name owners.
 At the same time, the domain name can actually be administered by a large number of persons and/or entities (e.g., if a domain administrator engages a third party to administer the domain name under a contract for the provision of paid services).